FTello31/FTello31.github.io/README.md

 | **Styling & UX**  | [AOS](https://michalsnik.github.io/aos/) for scroll animations                      |
 | **Feature Flags** | [ConfigCat](https://configcat.com/)                                                 |

-## 🧑‍💻 About Me

-Software developer with 6 years of experience in Angular and Java, and over 3 years specializing in frontend development with Angular.

-Currently pursuing a Master's degree in Artificial Intelligence and actively seeking AI-focused roles.
-I'm passionate about leveraging AI to enhance the software development process—making it faster, more efficient, and less error-prone.

-My background in full-stack development gives me a strong foundation to understand practical implementation challenges and build smart, scalable solutions.
-While my core expertise is in software engineering, I also hold AWS certifications and maintain an active interest in cloud technologies as part of my broader technical toolkit.

 ## 🚀 Getting Started